reiryuki/Dolby-Atmos-OnePlus-9-Pro-Magisk-Module/README.md

 ## Requirements
 - Android 9 and up
-- Magisk installed (Recommended to use Magisk Delta for systemless early init mount manifest.xml if your ROM is Read-Only https://t.me/androidryukimodsdiscussions/100091)
+- Magisk or KernelSU installed (Recommended to use Magisk Delta for systemless early init mount manifest.xml if your ROM is Read-Only https://t.me/androidryukimodsdiscussions/100091)

 ## WARNING!!!
 - Possibility of bootloop or even softbrick or a service failure on Read-Only ROM if you don't use Magisk Delta.